jldec/pub-src-redis/README.md

    `cacheOpts.writeThru` means that `put()` will also write to src before returning

 - `src.flush()` writes ALL files from cache back to source - it does not remember which ones were written.

+### source.clear(cb)
+- redis-specific api - used mainly for testing
+- deletes the key used by this src and everything in it - use with care

+### source.unref()
+- redis-specific api - e.g. used by `pub -O`
+- allows the server to exit after creating an instance of src-redis
+- for more information, see [node_redis](https://github.com/mranney/node_redis#clientunref)